Ghost in the Shell (2017 film): Box office

 Ghost in the Shell grossed $40.5 million in the United States and Canada, and $129.2 million in other territories, for a worldwide gross of $169.8 million, against a production budget of $110 million.
-In North America, Ghost in the Shell opened alongside The Boss Baby and The Zookeeper's Wife, and was projected to gross around $25 million from 3,440 theaters in its opening weekend.
+In North America, Ghost in the Shell opened alongside The Boss Baby (which was produced by DreamWorks' former animation division) and The Zookeeper's Wife, and was projected to gross around $25 million from 3,440 theaters in its opening weekend.
 It made $1.8 million from Thursday night previews and $7.7 million on Friday, which includes the preview number.
 The film opened to $19 million, finishing third at the box office, behind The Boss Baby and Beauty and the Beast.
 Deadline Hollywood attributed the poor opening to below-average critical reviews, an unclear marketing campaign, and no social media presence by Johansson.
 In its second weekend, the film grossed $7.4 million, dropping 60.4% and finishing 5th at the box office.

 Kyle Davies, domestic distribution chief for Paramount, felt the controversy around the casting had damaged reviews, and said: "...you're always trying to thread that needle between honoring the source material and mak[ing] a movie for a mass audience.
 That's challenging, but clearly the reviews didn't help."
-Conversely, Deadline argued that the negative critical assessment was due to the film being "cold, boring, thoughtless, and the same old next to its futuristic ancestors The Matrix and Blade Runner," and suggested that Paramount held the film from review because they "knew they had a lame duck."
+Conversely, Deadline argued that the negative critical assessment was due to the film being "cold, boring, thoughtless, and the same old next to its futuristic ancestors The Matrix and Blade Runner", and suggested that Paramount held the film from review because they "knew they had a lame duck".

 Japanese box office reception since the official release in the country, on April 7, was more positive, earning $3.3 million during its first three days in theaters.
 In Japan, Ghost in the Shell made it to second place, just behind Sing.
 In China, the film debuted at number one, grossing in $22.1 million and claiming the spot from Kong: Skull Island, which had held it for three weeks.
 It performed below already muted expectations, leading to the Chinese media calling it a flop.